NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Roof Material**

 The material type and color of the roof.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-roofs'>HPXML Roofs</a>) is used.

 - **Name:** ``enclosure_roof_material``
 - **Type:** ``Choice``